LongVN99/Milestone_Project_3/README.md

 The navigation bar is structured to get the right information as quickly as possible.
 The website itself is structured in hope of user feels ease while viewing and the database is also structured in order and in a clear way.

 ## Known Issues
-* Unable to check if users provide the correct informations
+* Unable to define if users provide the correct informations
 * If book_cover is a wrong link the image will not be displayed

 ## Deployment